-- (i) and a common seal.
-Council's main office is located at 15 Channel Highway, Kingston. - (ii) The functions of Council in accordance with the Local Government Act 1993 are to:

-- provide for the health, safety and welfare of the community;

-- to represent and promote the interests of the community; - provide for the peace, order and good governance in the municipal area.
+- (i) The Kingborough Council was established in 1908 by an Order of the Governor in Council and is a body corporate with perpetual succession and a common seal.
+Council's main office is located at 15 Channel Highway, Kingston. - (ii) The functions of Council in accordance with the Local Government Act 1993 are to: - provide for the health, safety and welfare of the community; - to represent and promote the interests of the community; - provide for the peace, order and good governance in the municipal area.